 Oklahoma Bounty Hunter Guide: Requirements and Steps

-In 2015, bounty hunting, also known as bail enforcement in Oklahoma, became a licensed profession in the state.
-Bounty hunters find and retrieve individuals who fail to show up in court on behalf of bail bond agents, earning a commission based on the amount of bail posted for the individual.
-This page highlights the steps to take to become a bounty hunter in Oklahoma and provides information on other related professions in the area of fugitive recovery, such as private investigators and detectives.
+Approximately 3.9 million people live in Oklahoma.1 In 2015, bounty hunting, known as bail enforcement in Oklahoma, became a licensed profession in the state.
+Bounty hunters, known as bail enforcers, find and retrieve individuals who fail to show up in court on behalf of bail bond agents, earning a commission based on the amount of bail posted for the individual.
+This page highlights the steps to take to become a bail enforcer in Oklahoma and provides information on other related professions in the area of fugitive recovery, such as private investigators and detectives.

-Steps to a Career as a Bail Fugitive Recovery Agent in Oklahoma
+Steps to a Career as a Bail Enforcer in Oklahoma

 1. Complete your high school diploma or GED.